Montana State University Billings Scholarships – Inquire at the Office of International Studies

 Deadline: Varies | Awards: $3,000 summer ♦ $4,000/semester ♦ $5,000/year | Degree Level: Bachelors

 Sponsored by the Bureau of Educational and Cultural Affairs of the U.S. Department of State, the Benjamin A. Gilman International Scholarship program offers grants to U.S. undergraduates with limited financial means, in order to diversify the population of students going abroad.
-This annual competitive award is given to a limited number of students enrolled at accredited U.S. colleges and universities who receive any type of Title IV federal financial aid.
+To be eligible for the Gilman Program, applicants must be receiving a Federal Pell Grant during the time of application or provide proof that they will be receiving a Pell Grant during the term of their study abroad program or internship.
 Preference is given to first-generation, low-income students.
 Preferred subject areas include critical language acquisition.

 Deadline: Varies | Awards: $5,000 | Degree Level: Bachelors